Characters: Fire Emblem Awakening First Generation Males

 - Glad He's on Our Side: Said nearly word for word by the male Avatar after training with him in their support.

 - Hates Being Touched: He completely shuts down if a woman manages to close the distance and actually physically touch him.
+In quite a few of his S Supports, he begins to overcome it.

 - Heir to the Dojo: Said to be groomed as Basilio's heir for Western Ferox, but he doesn't seem to really believe in his own ability after losing his position as Western Ferox's representative to Masked Marth.